Because I could not stop for Death: Critique and interpretation

-There are various interpretations of Dickinson's poem surrounding the Christian belief in the afterlife and read the poem as if it were from the perspective of a "delayed final reconciliation of the soul with God."
-Dickinson has been classified by critics before as a Christian poet as her other works have been interpreted as contemplation of the "merits of Christ and his past, present, and future relation to herself."
+Dickinson has been seen as a "pagan" poet by some (sometimes referring to herself as such), and classified by others as a Christian poet in the meditative tradition.
+There are interpretations that relate "Because I could not stop for Death" specifically to Christian belief in the afterlife, reading the poem from the perspective of a "delayed final reconciliation of the soul with God."

-The speaker joins both "Death" and "Immortality" inside the carriage that collects her, thus personifying the two part process, according to the Christian faith, that first life stops and following death we encounter immortality through our existence in the after life.
+In the poem, the speaker joins both "Death" and "Immortality" inside the carriage that collects her, thus personifying a two part process.
+If one interprets this according to Christian scripture, the poem imagines an afterlife most similar to the book of Revelation.
+First life stops following death, but, à la Revelation, we only encounter eternity at time's end (by way of resurrection and last judgment).
 While death is the guaranteed of the two, immortality "remains ... an expectation."
 The horses that lead the carriage are only facing "toward Eternity," which indicates either that the speaker has yet to reach it or that it can never be reached at all.